 Wait for the process to complete — it may take a few minutes.
 Once it’s done, you’re ready to boot from the USB drive and dive into the real journey.

-At this point we should be in front of a prompt:
+At this point, we should be in front of a prompt:

 root@archiso ~ #

-This is our root prompt and I’ll be shortening that to $ in this post.
+This is our root prompt, and I’ll be shortening that to $ in this post.

-This is an OPTIONAL step but if the console font is too small or not readable, we can set it up:
+This is an optional step, but if the console font is too small or not readable, we can set it up:

 setfont latarcyrheb-sun32

 We need an internet connection, so let’s configure the network.
-I connected via ethernet so everything worked out of the box.
-If you need WiFi, you can set it up by launching iwctl (interaction mode with autocompletion).
+I connected via Ethernet, so everything worked out of the box.
+If you need Wi-Fi, you can set it up by launching iwctl (interaction mode with autocompletion).
 Here are some useful commands:

 iwctl